 Herbs & Drugs May Not Play Well

 Although your herbs or dietary supplements may be over-the-counter, they are still producing physical effects inside of your body.
 So many people when speaking to their doctor forget to mention their daily vitamins or herbs, when some can have dire interactions with certain pharmaceutical drugs.
-For instance,
+For instance, certain over-the-counter supplements can have adverse effects if you start taking a blood thinner, including such as Vitamin E, or Gingo bilboa, as well as aspirin, a common household item.

 If you are thinking of taking a new prescription or dietary supplement, research what could cause possible negative reactions by plugging it into this Drug Interaction Checker.